Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The frmSubForm is listed as a Control of the frmMain with index number 5

 Now, about the example given at the beginning, we have three open Forms: frmMain, frmSubForm & frmInsideSubForm, layered one inside the other.
-We are trying to print the Text7 Text Box contents, from the innermost form in the debug window.
+We are trying to print the Text7 Text Box value from the innermost form in the debug window.
 Look at the command given below:

 ?
 Forms!frmMain!frmSubForm.Form!frmInsideSubForm.Form!Text7

-The actual address of Text7 Textbox, all elements are joined with the symbol!, except the .Form after the name frmSubForm and frmInsideSubForm.
-This command will work without the .Form part, try the command given below.
+The actual address of Text7 Textbox, all elements are joined with the symbol!, except the '.Form' after the name frmSubForm and frmInsideSubForm.
+This command will work without the '.Form' part.
+Try the command given below.

 ?
 Forms!frmMain!frmSubForm!frmInsideSubForm!Text7

-When you drag and drop a Sub-Form onto the Main Form Microsoft Access creates a container control on the main form and inserts the Sub-Form into it.
-To be more specific, if you select the outer edge of the sub-form control you can select this container control.
+When you drag and drop a Sub-Form onto the Main Form, Microsoft Access creates a container control on the main form and inserts the Sub-Form into it.
+To be more specific, if you select the outer edge of the sub-form control, you can select this container control.
 Display its Property Sheet(F4) and check the Source Object Property setting.
 You can see that the subform's name is inserted there.
 This is the control where we set the Link Master Fields and Link Child Fields properties to set the relationship between data on the master form and sub-form.

-You can re-write this property value with any other form's name to load another form into it, in real-time.
-When you do that, consider the relationship change, if the new form's source data is not related.
+You can rewrite this property value with any other form's name to load another form into it, in real-time.
+When you do that, consider the relationship change if the new form's source data is not related.

-Coming back to the point, i.e., what is the .Form part in the above address means?
-It means that the Sub-Form Control created by Access is a control for loading a Form into it and it will be always a form control, whether you explicitly add the .Form part in the address or not.
+Coming back to the point, i.e., what does the '.Form' part in the above address mean?
+It means that the Sub-Form Control created by Access is a container control for loading a Form into it, and it will always be a form control, whether you explicitly add the '.Form' part in the address or not.

 Loading Table or Query in a Sub-Form Control.

-But, the interesting part is that you can insert a Table or a Query (not an Action Query) into this control as well.
+But the interesting part is that you can insert a Table or a Query (not an Action Query) into this control as well.

 Try that, if you have a Form with a sub-form, open it in design view.